Introduction to Cyber Attack

 E.g. of, Malware is Ransomware.
 It encrypts data on the victim’s system and then demands a ransom in exchange for decryption, which makes the system usable again or access to the blocked data.

-E.g: Phishing website.
+E.g., Phishing websites.
 After that, the attacker collects these credentials and uses them on a legitimate website for harmful actions.
 This works just like a fisherman uses bait to catch a fish.

 3. Denial of Service (DOS) and Distributed DOS (DDOS) Attack